Cut Clutter in the Bathroom: Easy as A-B-C!

-Home to grooming rituals and personal care chores--and heir to all sorts of oddments and obsessions--a master bathroom can hold surprises of all sorts.
+Busy school-day mornings bring new focus on the master bathroom.
+Home to grooming rituals and personal care chores--and heir to all sorts of oddments and obsessions--the master bathroom is your launch pad to an organized day.

 As with any decluttering job, the declutterer assembles her tools.
 Three boxes and a black plastic garbage bag help make decisions about each decluttered item.